cscart/docs/en/user_guide/orders/order_statuses/set_status.rst

 * **Notify supplier**—tick this checkbox to send automatic email notifications to suppliers once an order gets this status.
 The notifications will be sent to suppliers whose products are in the order.

-* **Change gift certificate status to**—choose a status to be automatically assigned to gift certificates included in an order with this status.
+* **Change gift certificate status to**—choose a status to be automatically assigned to gift certificates purchased as a part of an order that gets this order status.

 * **Allow return registration**—tick this checkbox to allow customers to request a return if the order has this status.